Neuraxpharm Expands Operations Into The Middle East

-DUBAI, UAE, BARCELONA, Spain and DÜSSELDORF, Germany, Oct.
-1, 2024 /PRNewswire/ -- Neuraxpharm Group (Neuraxpharm), a leading European specialty Pharmaceutical company focused on the treatment of central nervous system (CNS) disorders, announces the launch of Neuraxpharm Middle East to cover the six members of the Gulf Cooperation Council (GCC) – the Kingdom of Saudi Arabia, United Arab Emirates (UAE), Bahrain, Kuwait, Oman and Qatar – as the Company continues its international expansion.
+Neuraxpharm Group (Neuraxpharm), a leading European specialty Pharmaceutical company focused on the treatment of central nervous system (CNS) disorders, announces the launch of Neuraxpharm Middle East to cover the six members of the Gulf Cooperation Council (GCC) - United Arab Emirates (UAE), the Kingdom of Saudi Arabia, Bahrain, Kuwait, Oman and Qatar - as the Company continues its international expansion.

 Neuraxpharm's move into the Middle East follows the opening of affiliates in Brazil and Mexico in 2023 and adds to the growing list of more than 20 European countries where the Company is now established alongside its global network of distributors.

-Neuraxpharm Middle East will be based in Dubai, UAE and will serve as a hub from which to distribute and market the prescription brand BRIUMVI® (ublituximab), indicated for the treatment of adult patients with relapsing multiple sclerosis (RMS), as well as other leading CNS treatments.
-Ublituximab has been submitted for approval in the Kingdom of Saudi Arabia and UAE with plans for launch in 2025.
+Neuraxpharm Middle East will be based in Dubai, UAE and will serve as a hub from which to distribute and market a prescription brand indicated for the treatment of adult patients with relapsing multiple sclerosis (RMS), as well as other leading CNS treatments.
+This pharmaceutical product has been submitted for approval in UAE and the Kingdom of Saudi Arabia with plans for launch in 2025.

-This expansion is the next step in Neuraxpharm's plans to make ublituximab and other products available to patients in the Middle East over the coming years.
+This expansion is the next step in Neuraxpharm's plans to make this and other products available to patients in the Middle East over the coming years.

 Neuraxpharm is a leading European specialty pharmaceutical company focused on the treatment of the central nervous system (CNS), including both psychiatric and neurological disorders.
 It has a unique understanding of the CNS market built over 35 years.